 Seeing the hype live up to expectations

-As I got off the vehicle a rare breeze seemed to hit my face.
+As I got off the vehicle, a rare breeze seemed to hit my face.
 There right in front of my eyes was a pure white waterfall stream that flowed in all its glory.
 A walking bridge overhead connected both the parts of the town.
 I was overjoyed when I learned we were to cross the bridge to reach our homestay.
 (I have a thing for bridges, flyovers & tunnels, don't judge) When I stood on that bridge and just looked around, it dawned on me.
 This place is exactly the same as was in that story years ago.
 Turtuk.
 It was right out of a fairy tale, a wonderland that did exist.

 My heart was dancing as I matched its beats to race towards our homestay.
-Karim Bhai, our host had come to receive us and was leading the way.
+Karim Bhai, our host, had come to receive us and was leading the way.
 After 10 mins of walking through lush green fields, surrounded by some crazy mountains, we reached Bagdour Guest House.
 A wonder(ful) home in a wonderland, indeed.
 Karim's home had a stream flowing along its stretch with water so clean, fresh, and cold.
-This water is used by all the households in the village to drink, cook, bathe, et all.
-There was a bridge connecting the home to a private sit-out area which was the first place we ran to.
-Fresh cherries (picked from the trees around the sit-out), a warm cup of Kahwa (the special Kashmiri tea) and biscuits were laid out to welcome us!
+This water is used by all the households in the village to drink, cook, bathe, et al. There was a bridge connecting the home to a private sit-out area, which was the first place we ran to.
+Fresh cherries (picked from the trees around the sit-out), a warm cup of Kahwa (the special Kashmiri tea), and biscuits were laid out to welcome us!
 At that moment, we knew we wanted to stay there more days than we actually had planned to.

 Soon it was dark.
 After a good session of Jenga, we headed to relish the organic spread of Kashmiri home-cooked food.
-That night I slept like a baby, reminiscing my dad's stories and drawing similarities with where I was!
+That night I slept like a baby, reminiscing about my dad's stories and drawing similarities with where I was!

 Things to do in Turtuk